Nostalgia (2022 film)

-Nostalgia is a 2022 Italian-French drama film co-written and directed by Mario Martone, based on a 2016 novel by Ermanno Rea.
+Nostalgia is a 2022 drama film co-written and directed by Mario Martone, based on the 2016 novel by Ermanno Rea.

-The film premiered at the 75th Cannes Film Festival in May 2022, in the official competition for Palme d'Or.
-The following month, the film won four Nastro d'Argento Awards, for best director, best actor, best supporting actor, and best screenplay.
+The film premiered in the official competition for Palme d'Or at the 75th Cannes Film Festival on 24 May 2022.
+The following month, the film won four Nastro d'Argento Awards, for Best Director, Best Actor, Best Supporting Actor, and Best Screenplay.
+It was selected as the Italian entry for the Best International Feature Film at the 95th Academy Awards, but it was not nominated.

 Plot

-The film follows Felice, a man who returns to his hometown of Naples to visit his ill mother after spending 40 years living in Egypt, where he also converted to Islam, and married an Egyptian woman.
+Felice returns to his hometown of Naples to visit his ill mother after spending 40 years living in Egypt, where he also converted to Islam, and married an Egyptian woman.
 Most of the film is set in the impoverished Rione Sanità area of Naples, where Felice first visits his mother and later meets local priest Don Luigi.
 Felice eventually tells Luigi in a sort of confession that in one of the petty thefts carried out by him and his childhood friend Oreste, the latter killed the owner of a local carpentry shop.
 Don Luigi throws him out of the church, telling him that Oreste had in the meantime risen to become a dangerous boss of the Camorra, the local organized crime syndicate.

 A friend of Felice's mother warns him of danger and urges him to escape from Naples.
 Don Luigi then introduces Felice to a Camorra family, and during dinner he drinks wine for the very first time, becomes uninhibited, and talks about his childhood spent with Oreste, making everyone speechless.
 At this point Felice goes to visit the aged Oreste.
 Oreste, angry because of his friend's abandonment four decades earlier, follows him into an alley, kills him and steals his wallet – and finds inside an old photo of the two of them on a motorbike.